Working with Sources – A Complete Guide with Examples

 Working-with-sources-Definition

-The act of utilizing and manageing sources is a fundamental cornerstone of academic, journalistic, and professional research.
+The act of utilizing and managing sources is a fundamental cornerstone of academic, journalistic, and professional research.
 As a researcher, working with sources gives one a stronger argument and prevents cases of unintentional plagiarism.

 To effectively work with sources, it’s crucial to comprehend various techniques such as paraphrasing, summarizing, creating bibliographies, and integrating citations within the text.